Head Full of Honey (2014 film): Plot

 Niko and Sarah also arrive in Venice, looking for Tilda and Amandus.
 They check into the same hotel as Niko and Sarah, but they don't notice each other.
 Amandus leaves the hotel at night.
-Tilda notices in the morning, goes looking for him, and finds him sitting on a bench.
+Tilda goes looking for him in the morning and finds him sitting on a bench.
 It is revealed that while on honeymoon in Venice, Amandus had sat on that bench with his wife Margarete.
 His condition has advanced so far that he forgets he has a granddaughter, so he doesn't recognise Tilda.
 At that moment, Niko and Sarah find Tilda and Amandus, and the four travel back to Hamburg.

 Sarah decides to stop working so that she can take care of Amandus.
 The marriage of Niko and Sarah is saved when Sarah gives birth to a baby boy nine months later, whom they name after his grandfather.
 Amandus spends his remaining days contently with his family, and dies of cardiac failure in Tilda's presence.
 At the funeral, Tilda lies in the grass and looks to the sky, because Amandus had promised he would protect her from heaven.